-Marie Fouché has contributed to a few instructional manuals for the Bilingual Pupil Services (BPS) and New York City Department of Education (NYCDOE).
-She authored “My first Journey: A Haitian Immigration Storybased on a true story of a student.
-She typed and contributed to the teacher’s manual “Haitians: A People on the Move.”
-She translated an adapted several children’s books published through a special grant for the bilingual program at PS34 under the pen name Marika Roumain.
+She contributed to several instructional manuals for Bilingual Pupil Services (BPS) and the New York City Department of Education (NYCDOE).
+She authored My First Journey: A Haitian Immigration Story, based on the true story of one of her students.
+She also typed and contributed to the teacher’s manual Haitians: A People on the Move.
+Under the pen name Marika Roumain, she translated and adapted several children’s books published through a special grant for the bilingual program at P.S.
+34.

-Marie Fouché is known for her accomplished organizational and administrative abilities, as well as her enthusiastic support of community activities.
-Marie started her volunteer work in Haiti where she taught in a special program for young domestics ‘restavèk’ at Saint Gerard Rallye.
-Since co-founding the Haitian Americans United for Progress, Inc. (HAUP) in 1975, Marie devoted a great deal of her free time to organizing and planning HAUP’s activities.
-She served as the organization’s executive secretary and chairperson.
-She also coordinated the fund raising and recruitment committee for 20 years and spearheaded the information center.
-She promoted Haitian culture enlisting several artists and cultural groups.
-To promote the Creole language, Marie published Jean Claude Martineau (Koralen)’s first book and record “Flè Dizè”.
-Marie also wrote plays which were performed as fund raisers for HAUP.
-For a few years, Marie Fouché co-hosted a radio show on women issues on Radio Tropical with Marie Therese Guilloteau entitled “Fanm Dayiti”.
+In 1975, she co-founded Haitian Americans United for Progress, Inc. (HAUP), dedicating significant time to organizing and planning its activities.
+She served as Executive Secretary and Chairperson, coordinated the fundraising and recruitment committee for 20 years, and spearheaded the organization’s information center.
+She actively promoted Haitian culture by enlisting artists and cultural groups.
+To promote the Creole language, she published Jean Claude Martineau (Koralen)’s first book and recording, Flè Dizè.
+She also wrote and produced plays performed as fundraisers for HAUP.
+For several years, she co-hosted a radio program on women’s issues titled Fanm Dayiti on Radio Tropical with Marie-Thérèse Guilloteau.

 This is the diary of my travels to Haiti.